 Pussyfoot Saloon’s name comes from an old slang term for railway police.
 The bar is designed to feel like a first-class vintage train carriage, and upstairs, video screens show destinations passing by outside the “windows.”

 The cocktail list was an interesting mix, and I enjoyed every single drink I ordered.
 The Cream Gold was my favorite, made with salted caramel vodka, espresso, and cream cheese foam.
-The Pine Green came in a close second, mixing cognac, matcha, egg, cream, milk, brown sugar, and vanilla extract.
+The Pine Green came in second, mixing cognac, matcha, egg, cream, milk, brown sugar, and vanilla extract.

 Seoul Cocktail Bar Map